CraftSpider/bvanseg.github.io/courses/Lua/lessons/2-conventions.md

 It is advised that you avoid all-caps identifiers that begin with an underscore (e.g. `_VARIABLE`) because these are expected to serve special purposes, and some have preset values that shouldn't be overridden.
 Also, a standalone underscore is a valid identifier, but that tends to be reserved for variables that need to be declared (such as in for loops) but go unused.

 ## Reserve words
 Lua, like most languages, has reserve words.
-These cannot be used as identifiers and the interpreter will treat them as syntax.
-Sorry PL/1 fans:
+These cannot be used as identifiers and the interpreter will treat them as syntax:

 ```lua
 and		break	do		else		elseif